What is the difference between the two pathways in the Residency program?

 What does the application process/timeline look like?

-What is the admissions committee looking for?
+What is the STR admissions committee looking for?

-- A passion for serving urban students from diverse backgrounds and a strong commitment to social justice and equity
+- A passion for serving students from diverse backgrounds and a strong commitment to social justice and equity

-- Strong leadership ability
+- Strong leadership abilities

 - A commitment to ongoing learning, collaboration and communication

-- Sustained engagement with children, families, and communities in urban settings
+- Sustained engagement with children, families, and communities in urban settings in or outside of Seattle, WA.

 - Family, community and/or work experiences reflective of intentional commitments to access and equity